-- 1.1 The game, called Capture the Flag, will be played in the arena defined in section 3.3.
-The objective of this game is to have as many flags as possible in your scoring zone by the end of the match. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
+- 1.1 The game, called Sunny Side Up, will be played in the arena defined in section 3.3.
+The objective of this game is to have as many tokens with your team colour facing up or in your own zone by the end of the match. - 1.2 Before a match begins, participating teams must: - a) Present their robot in the staging area, adjacent to the arena, at least 2 minutes before the scheduled start time.
 The staging area will be clearly marked on the day. - b) Attach four robot badges.
 These badges will be provided by Student Robotics officials in the staging area.
 Section 3.2 provides more information about these badges, as well as their dimensions and mounting requirements. - c) Place their robot in the starting corner that they are assigned.
 The robot must be placed such that it is entirely within this starting corner, with no parts overhanging its boundary. - d) Vacate the arena 40 seconds before the scheduled start time.
 During the 40 second period prior to the start of the match there must be no interaction with the robot.